 Our audit was conducted for the purpose of forming an opinion on the basic financials statements of the District.
-The accompanying "Schedule of Expenditures of Federal Awards" is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is not a required part of the basic financial statements of Sacramento Metropolitan Air Quality Management District.
+The accompanying "Schedule of Expenditures of Federal Awards" is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), Audits of States, Local Governments, and Non-Profit Organizations, and is not a required part of the basic financial statements of Sacramento Metropolitan Air Quality Management District.